Naomi Judd autopsy confirms country singer's cause of death

 The autopsy, which is considered a public record in Tennessee, showed several prescription drugs in Judd's system that are used to treat post-traumatic stress disorder and bipolar disorder.

-Naomi and her daughter Wynonna Judd scored 14 No. 1 songs in a career that spanned nearly three decades.
-Naomi Judd died the day before she and Wynonna were inducted into the Country Music Hall of Fame.
+Naomi and her daughter Wynonna Judd scored 14 number-one songs in a career that spanned nearly three decades.

-The family has asked for privacy as they mourn and encouraged anyone in a similar crisis to seek help.
-The national suicide and crisis lifeline is available by calling or texting 988.
-There is also an online chat at 988lifeline.org.
+If you are experiencing feelings of distress and isolation, or are struggling to cope, the Samaritans offers support; you can speak to someone for free over the phone, in confidence, on 116 123 (UK and ROI), email jo@samaritans.org, or visit the Samaritans website to find details of your nearest branch.

 Register for free to continue reading